“CcmSetup failed with error code 0x80041010” in SCCM

 Fix 0x80041010 error Windows 11 10

-After implementing the script, it’s a good practice to restart the client computer before attempting to reinstall the SCCM client agent.
+After running the script, restart the computer before you try installing the SCCM client agent again.

-DNS (Domain Name System) issues are another common contributor to the error 0x80041010.
-For instance, if the client machine cannot resolve the SCCM Management Point Server due to DNS issues, the installation will inevitably fail.
+DNS (Domain Name System) problems can also cause the error 0x80041010.
+For example, if the client computer can’t find the SCCM Management Point Server, the installation won’t work.

 Common DNS symptoms in SCCM

-• The client machine is unable to resolve the SCCM server’s name.
+• The client machine can’t find the SCCM server’s name.

-• Errors in the ccmsetup.log indicating a failure to locate Management Point (MP) or source location.
+• The ccmsetup.log shows errors about not finding the Management Point (MP) or source location.

-1. Check Host Resolution: Use the nslookup command to check whether the client machine can resolve the SCCM server’s hostname and vice versa.
-For instance, nslookup SCCMServerName.
+1. Use the nslookup command to see if the client machine can find the SCCM server’s hostname and vice versa.

-5. Update Group Policies: DNS settings can often be influenced by Group Policy Objects (GPOs).
-Running the gpupdate /force command ensures that the latest policies are applied to the client machine.
+5. DNS settings can be affected by Group Policy Objects (GPOs).
+Use the gpupdate /force command to apply the latest policies to the client machine.

 Related resource: DNS Servers to Unblock Websites and Possibly Everything